trecrts/trecrts.github.io/index.md

 topics in *ad hoc* retrieval) representing users' information needs.
 We consider two evaluation scenarios:

-**Scenario A: Push notifications on a mobile phone.** Content that is identified as interesting by a system based on the user's interest profile *in real-time* will be pushed to the TREC RTS evaluation broker (via a REST API).
+**Scenario A: Push notifications to mobile phones.** Content that is identified as interesting by a system based on the user's interest profile *in real-time* will be pushed to the TREC RTS evaluation broker (via a REST API).
 Putatively, these notifications are delivered